No. 2 House Republican backs Cheney ouster over Trump barbs - WTMJ

 Associated Press

-WASHINGTON (AP) — The No. 2 House Republican publicly called Wednesday for the removal of Rep. Liz Cheney as the party’s third-ranking leader in the chamber, adding momentum to the drive to topple her after she clashed repeatedly with former President Donald Trump.
+WASHINGTON (AP) — The No. 2 House Republican publicly called Wednesday for the removal of Rep. Liz Cheney from the party’s leadership, adding momentum to the drive to topple her after she clashed repeatedly with former President Donald Trump.

-In a statement from spokesperson Lauren Fine, Rep. Steve Scalise, the House GOP whip, said he is backing New York GOP Rep. Elise Stefanik for Cheney’s post.
-The public statement by the Louisiana Republican was the first explicit call from GOP leadership for Cheney’s ouster.
+Rep. Steve Scalise, the House GOP whip, is backing New York GOP Rep. Elise Stefanik for Cheney’s post, said Scalise spokesperson Lauren Fine.
+The public statement from the Louisiana Republican was the first explicit call from GOP leadership for the ouster of Cheney from the party’s No. 3 leadership job.

 Cheney, R-Wyo., has provoked Republican ire for repeatedly trading barbs with Trump, blasting his false claim that the 2020 presidential election was stolen.

-“House Republicans need to be solely focused on taking back the House in 2022 and fighting against Speaker Pelosi and President Biden’s radical socialist agenda, and Elise Stefanik is strongly committed to doing that, which is why Whip Scalise has pledged to support her for Conference Chair,” Fine said in a statement.
+“House Republicans need to be solely focused on taking back the House in 2022 and fighting against Speaker Pelosi and President Biden’s radical socialist agenda, and Elise Stefanik is strongly committed to doing that, which is why Whip Scalise has pledged to support her for Conference Chair,” Fine said.

-On Tuesday, House Minority Leader Kevin McCarthy, R-Calif., said rank-and-file Republicans were concerned about Cheney’s “ability to carry out her job” as a result of her public comments about Trump.
+House Minority Leader Kevin McCarthy, R-Calif., said Tuesday that rank-and-file Republicans were concerned about Cheney’s “ability to carry out her job” as a result of her public comments about Trump.

+Without support from McCarthy and Scalise, Cheney’s political future in the House appears increasingly slim.
+A vote on replacing her could come next week.

+Interviews with seven lawmakers and aides from across the party’s ideological spectrum found none saying she’ll likely survive the challenge, with just one giving her a 50-50 chance.
+They cited her abandonment by McCarthy and her persistence in criticizing Trump.
+All spoke on condition of anonymity to describe their views.

 Stefanik, just 36 and in her fourth House term, has been one of Trump’s staunchest supporters in Congress, particularly among women.
 Several Republicans mentioned Stefanik on Tuesday as among several contenders for the post, but Scalise’s overt endorsement makes her a favorite for the post.